PaulBowden673/Projects-MP-MP2-Quiz/README.md

 ## Future updates

+- Fetch questions from JSON file to allow questions to be changed without changing the code - struggled to be able to impliment this at this time.
 - Change the qustions so the answers are in a random order to avoid regular users knowing where the answers will be
-- Add more quations to give a better experience for returning users
+- Add more questions to give a better experience for returning users
 - Add futher sets of questions to make the game more challenging, such as Food Safety, Fire Safety, Licensing.

 ## Testing